Why do people keep cutting me in half to see if my insides are green?

 Since I’m supposed to be regaling you with dendrite-enhancing knowledge, here are a few little known troll doll facts.

-It turns out that it is perfectly okay to refer to these plastic atrocities as “damn trolls” as you are not too far off the mark.
-The first collectible troll dolls were created by the Dam family of Denmark in the ’50s and are officially known as “Dam Things.”
+It turns out that it is perfectly okay to refer to these plastic atrocities as “damn trolls” as you are not too far off the mark (The Smithsonian).
+The first collectible troll dolls were created by the Dam family of Denmark.

-The most collectible trolls are black trolls, 2-headed ones (yikes), those with real mohair, and ones that appear to be the result of an animal pairing.
+According to Collectors Weekly, the most collectible trolls are black trolls, 2-headed ones (yikes), those with real mohair, and ones that appear to be the result of an animal pairing.

 That’s enough about troll dolls.
 I’m getting hives.